Thomas Brown (settler)

 In July 1841 he accepted a position as assistant government surveyor with a salary of £300 a year, leaving Thomas Fruin to look after the farm, but the work took him away from his property too much, and he resigned in January 1842.

-In September 1842, Brown leased a farm house and other farm buildings from a neighbour Mr John Wall Hardey who had "quitted this to improve a farm he has in another part of the colony".
+In September 1842, Brown leased a farm house and other farm buildings from a neighbour John Wall Hardey who had "quitted this to improve a farm he has in another part of the colony".

 Brown became active in the York Agricultural Society, being its president during 1843.
-In November 1844 he was appointed a Justice of the Peace.
+In November 1844 he was appointed a justice of the peace.

 Brown continued to work at Grass Dale and had great success in the development of his land and stock, but little success financially.
 He suffered particularly from poisoning of his sheep.
 He wrote:

-Grass Dale had cost him £3000 and he was in debt to his father in law in the sum of £2000.
-In about 1849, his father in law supplied a further £550 to the Browns to clear Bland's debt but instead of doing this, Brown entered into an agreement with Bland to supply £300 worth of sandalwood at Guildford in the hope of selling it for a profit, but just as the wood was delivered, the price of sandalwood fell to almost nothing so the wood was unsaleable.
-Bland wrote to Brown saying he was leaving the Colony and wanted to be paid £200 and Brown asked for another for another £200 from his father in law.
+Grass Dale had cost him £3000 and he was in debt to his father-in-law in the sum of £2000.
+In about 1849, his father-in-law supplied a further £550 to the Browns to clear Bland's debt but instead of doing this, Brown entered into an agreement with Bland to supply £300 worth of sandalwood at Guildford in the hope of selling it for a profit, but just as the wood was delivered, the price of sandalwood fell to almost nothing so the wood was unsaleable.
+Bland wrote to Brown saying he was leaving the Colony and wanted to be paid £200 and Brown asked for another for another £200 from his father-in-law.